ngageoint/mage-server/plugins/sftp/README.md

 | SFTP host / port / path | Remote server connection details | — |
 | SFTP username | Login username for the remote server | — |

-Authentication uses a private key file.
-The key is provided via the admin UI and stored on the server; its path is set via the `MAGE_SFTP_KEY_FILE` environment variable.
+Authentication uses a private key.
+The key is uploaded via the admin UI and stored with the rest of the plugin's configuration in MongoDB.

 ---